Updated: Dec 9, 2020

 You can track social engagement on a business page.
 Facebook usually sends an update regarding your pages that can tell you a lot about engagement and your audience.

-Unfortunately, nowadays the success of a yoga teacher often seems to be more judged by his or her brand and social media status than with the actual years of teaching.
-It takes years to be an expert in any discipline and it’s easy to feel discouraged by seeing people posting as if they have had all those years just because they created what seems a successful social media following, but remember to stay humble and if you do have this experience stay on your path and shine your own light to keep encouraging change in others.
+Unfortunately, nowadays, the success of a yoga teacher often seems to be more judged by his or her brand and social media status than with the actual years of teaching.
+It takes years to be an expert in any discipline.
+It’s easy to feel discouraged by seeing people posting as if they have had all those years just because they created what seems a successful social media following, but remember to stay humble and if you do have this experience stay on your path and shine your own light to keep encouraging change in others.
 In the end, it does not matter how many exotic pictures we post but how many lives we got to change in real life.
 It does not matter how glamorous somebody looks (especially in yoga, if this person has not transformed us in a subtle positive way).

 On a business page you can plan well ahead, which means you do not even have to be online all the time (if you dislike social media and being too much on the internet), that is, you can schedule your posts.

-Social Media does not really help to get a better ranking and it does not really matter how many likes your posts have, but it helps to increase traffic and this in itself is good for your SEO (Search Engine Optimisation).
+Social Media does not really help to get a better ranking, and it does not really matter how many likes your posts have, but it helps to increase traffic and this in itself is good for your SEO (Search Engine Optimisation).

 There are plenty of website hosts out there.
 The most known is WordPress, but Wix also offers quite an easy way to build and structure your own online presence.
 You can also use YogaWordPressTheme, which will help you to choose a theme and provides an easy template.
-Wix also offers plenty of templates and all you have to do is being creative and start writing about what you offer!
+Wix also offers plenty of templates, and all you have to do is being creative and start writing about what you offer!

 They say in content marketing “content is king” and that’s what it is.
 Create high-quality content and then post it, it helps you to attract your audience and gets traffic to your website.
-You can write articles, posts, blogs about different “in” subjects etc. For example, check on Buzzsumo, Quora, Google Trends or Google People also ask for – what currently is “in”.
+You can write articles, posts, blogs about different “in” subjects etc. For example, check on Buzzsumo, Quora, Google Trends, or Google.
+People also ask for – what currently is “in”.

 Write some Evergreen content (content that can stay as a basis for your website and does not expire), create some seasonal content (e.g. yoga in the winter, in the summer, spring or autumn) and make sure you update dates, class timetables and events regularly.
 When you create seasonal content publish it a few months before the season to make sure Google bots have received your content, indexed it (you can submit a sitemap to google search console - needless to say, that you have to connect your website to Google Analytics and Search Console).
 This ensures that your content will come up when the time arrives.

 To give away knowledge, your love for yoga and interesting articles is attracting people to see value in you.
 It might also be something that you like or be creative about.
 If you are not, don’t worry, it is only one way of many ways.
-You can also offer something, such as lesson plans, handouts, tips, etc. You save them in a PDF file and people can download it from your website or after signing up you send them a handout.
+You can also offer something, such as lesson plans, handouts, tips, etc. You save them in a PDF file, and people can download it from your website or after signing up you send them a handout.

 However, try not to copy word for word.
 Be aware that duplicate content can penalise a website.
 Neither is it cool if you take the work of others and present it as your own!

 People who search for your keywords might see your blog.
-Pictures are important, so make sure your picture contains also keywords in the Alt and are not too heavy to show up on mobiles or laptops.
+Pictures are important, so make sure your picture also contains keywords in the Alt and are not too heavy to show up on mobiles or laptops.
 People really get attracted more by pictures than a long-written piece of scientific research.
 Be yourself on those pictures.
 People seem to be obsessed with infographics, so if you inspire in getting creative, that might be a good way to get people to share your content.
 It also helps to create backlinks to your website when people start sharing your infographics in their blogs with your website link in it.

 This is another important way to create trust with google and rank your site higher in search results.
 If you are lucky and get featured on other websites (which have high authority, that has a higher valued Page Authority) is even better.
 You obtain a high page authority when you rank good and fulfil the criteria by google to be a trustworthy brand that provides relevant information to its users, have an easy navigational website with external and internal linking in place.